 In order to provide nothing but the best to our patients, our office uses state-of-the-art technologies in all our procedures.
-These new technologies allow us to detect dental concerns at early stages, treat your dental issues with precision, and provide stunning and customized restorations.
+These new technologies allow us to detect dental concerns at early stages, treat your dental issues precisely, and provide stunning and customized restorations.
 Our premium dental software system maximizes your time and our office efficiency.
-When you visit our office you can be confident that you are receiving the finest and most advanced in dental care.
+When you visit our office, you can be confident that you are receiving the finest and most advanced in dental care.

 Click the Services and Technologies below for more information on each subject.

-Bonding involves adhering composite resin material that is matched to the color of the tooth, to the front of the tooth.
-This is done to repair damage done to the tooth by decay, to alter the alignment of the tooth, close gaps between the teeth, or for cosmetic purposes.
-First the surface of the tooth is roughened in order to accept the bonding and hold it.
-A gel is applied to micro etch the tooth surface, and a primer/bond agent is applied so the material adheres to the surface.
+Bonding involves adhering composite resin material that matches the tooth’s color to the front of the tooth.
+This is done to repair the damage done to the tooth by decay, to alter the alignment of the tooth, close gaps between the teeth, or for cosmetic purposes.
+First, the surface of the tooth is roughened to accept the bonding and hold it.
+A gel is applied to micro etch the tooth surface, and a primer/bond agent is used, so the material adheres to the surface.
 Then the material itself is placed on the tooth and hardened with intense light.
 The composite resin material is shaped and polished to get a lustrous finish as a last step.

-Crowns and bridges are used to restore and enhance teeth that are damaged, or to take the place of missing teeth.
-A crown, also referred to as a cap, is used to entirely cover a damaged tooth.
-A crown not only strengthens a tooth, but it can dramatically improve a tooth’s appearance, shape and alignment.
+Crowns and bridges are used to restore and enhance damaged teeth or take the place of missing teeth.
+A crown, also referred to as a cap, is used to cover a damaged tooth entirely.
+A crown not only strengthens a tooth, but it can dramatically improve a tooth’s appearance, shape, and alignment.

 Crowns may be used to:

 A dental cleaning is a professional cleaning you receive from a dentist or dental hygienist.
 Most dental cleanings take approximately 45 minutes.
 Cleanings should be performed every six months to prevent excessive plaque buildup.
 Plaque left untreated can lead to unhealthy gums and tooth decay.
-A routine dental cleaning should include scaling, root planing and polishing.
+Routine dental cleaning should include scaling, root planing, and polishing.

 Scaling: This is the process of removing plaque and tartar from all tooth surfaces in a variety of methods, depending on the amount of plaque and tartar.

-Partial Dentures – A removable partial denture is a device used when one or more natural teeth still remain in the upper or lower jaw.
-They usually consist of replacement teeth attached to a gum-colored plastic base which is held in place in the mouth.
+Partial Dentures – A removable partial denture is a device used when one or more natural teeth remain in the upper or lower jaw.
+They usually consist of replacement teeth attached to a gum-colored plastic base, which is held in place in the mouth.
 A fixed partial denture acts the same as a removable denture, but it is cemented into place using the adjacent teeth for support.
-This fills the space created by missing teeth, as well as creates a support for remaining teeth to prevent shifting.
+This fills the space created by missing teeth and builds support for remaining teeth to prevent shifting.

-Good oral hygiene should always be practiced since the loss of a single tooth can have major impact upon your oral health and appearance.
+Good oral hygiene should always be practiced since the loss of a single tooth can have a significant impact on your oral health and appearance.
 Although dentists will use every measure to prevent tooth loss, there are still some occasions when a tooth may need to be extracted.
-A tooth may need to be extracted if the following occurs:
+A tooth may need to be removed if the following occurs:

-After careful examination and treatment, the dentist may advise to have a tooth extracted.
-Before a tooth is removed, the dentist will take an x-ray in order to understand the shape and position of the tooth and surrounding bone.
+After careful examination and treatment, the dentist may advise having a tooth extracted.
+Before a tooth is removed, the dentist will take an x-ray to understand the shape and position of the tooth and surrounding bone.
 Based on the degree of difficulty, we may refer you to a specialist called an oral surgeon.

-Halitosis is the sophisticated word for “bad breath”.
-Depending on the cause, bad breath may strike on occasion or may be a more persistent condition.
+Halitosis is the sophisticated word for “bad breath.”
+Depending on the cause, bad breath may strike on occasion or maybe a more persistent condition.
 The most common cause of bad breath is bacteria.
 Because the mouth is moist and warm, it creates perfect conditions for the millions of bacteria that live in the mouth.
-In fact, approximately 80% of bad breath is caused by something in the mouth.
+Approximately 80% of bad breath is caused by something in the mouth.

 Bad breath caused by bacteria in the mouth can easily be treated.
-Brushing your teeth, tongue and gums after meals as well as flossing and rinsing with mouthwash will usually take care of the problem.
-Regular visits to the dentist should be made for dental examinations and for professional teeth and gum cleaning.
+Brushing your teeth, tongue, and gums after meals, as well as flossing and rinsing with mouthwash will usually take care of the problem.
+Regular visits to the dentist should be made for dental examinations and professional teeth and gum cleaning.

-Some types of bad breath, such as “morning mouth,” are considered fairly normal and are not usually health concerns.
-However, persistent bad breath may be a sign of more serious problems with the gums and teeth.
+Some types of bad breath, such as “morning mouth,” are considered relatively normal and are not usually health concerns.
+However, persistent bad breath may be a sign of more severe problems with the gums and teeth.

 Bad breath may be caused by the following:

-Call our office promptly if you have bad breath with painful, swollen gums that bleed easily or loose teeth.
+Call our office promptly if you have bad breath with painful, swollen gums that bleed easily or lose teeth.
 We will perform a physical examination of your mouth to determine the cause.
 If we discover that systemic problems are the cause, we may refer you to your family physician.
-In severe cases of gum disease, we may recommend a doctor specialized to treat gum disease called a periodontist.
+In severe cases of gum disease, we may recommend a doctor specialized in treating gum disease called a periodontist.

-A dental implant is an ideal tooth restoration for people who are missing one or more teeth as a result of injury, periodontal disease, or any other reason.
+A dental implant is an ideal tooth restoration for people who are missing one or more teeth due to injury, periodontal disease, or any other reason.
 A dental implant is a metal post that a periodontist or oral surgeon surgically positions into the jaw.
-Once in place and bone surrounding the implant has had time to heal, a replacement tooth is attached to the post.
+A replacement tooth is attached to the post once in place, and bone surrounding the implant has had time to heal.
 While implants are typically more expensive than other methods of tooth replacement, they provide superior benefits.
-They are also a more favorable approach than bridgework since they do not depend on neighboring teeth for support.
+They are also a more promising approach than bridgework since they do not depend on neighboring teeth for support.

-Custom designed mouthguards and nightguards are made of flexible plastic and molded to fit the shape of your teeth.
+Custom-designed mouthguards and nightguards are made of flexible plastic and molded to fit the shape of your teeth.
 Mouthguards are recommended to protect the jaw and teeth during physical activity and sports such as boxing, football, basketball, or other activities where your mouth may get hit.
-In addition, these guards protect the soft tissues of your tongue, lips and cheek lining.
-Nightguards are also recommended for patients who clench or grind their teeth at night as a way to protect their teeth and bite.
+Also, these guards protect the soft tissues of your tongue, lips, and cheek lining.
+Nightguards are also recommended for patients who clench or grind their teeth at night to protect their teeth and bites.

 Maintaining good oral hygiene is one of the most important things you can do for your teeth and gums.
-Healthy teeth not only enable you to look and feel good, they make it possible to eat and speak properly.
-Good oral health is important to your overall well-being.
+Healthy teeth enable you to look and feel good, but they also make it possible to eat and speak properly.
+Good oral health is essential to your overall well-being.